janjovellanos/SoundCloud/docs/README.md

 - [ ] Playlists
 - [ ] Likes & Follows
 - [ ] Profile Page
-- [ ] Search for artists and songs
+- [ ] Search for Artists and Albums